therealprof/therealprof.github.io/content/blog/embedded-bridge-part2/index.md

 Something which would be really nice to have but will not happen without volunteers is Bluetooth Low Energy support.
-It's not the fastest protocol in the world nor is it easy to handle but there're few MCUs out there which natively support it and addding support would allow any modern laptop or mobile phone to use [embedded-bridge] entirely remotely which would be really nice.
+It's not the fastest protocol in the world nor is it easy to handle but there're few MCUs out there which natively support it and adding support would allow any modern laptop or mobile phone to use [embedded-bridge] entirely remotely which would be really nice.

 ### Ethernet / WiFi